orxfun/orx-parallel/README.md

 _ = (0..n).par().num_threads(4).chunk_size(16).sum(); // set both params
 ```

-Note that `NumThreads::Max(1)` executes the computation sequentially, without any parallelization overhead and benefiting from optimizations of regular [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html)s.
+Note that `NumThreads::Max(1)` executes the computation sequentially, without any parallelization overhead and benefiting from optimizations of regular iterators.

 This gives the consumer, who actually executes the defined computation, complete control to: